 Project Title JPS Annual Rate Review 2022

 Project Number EL-2022-0007

 Sector Electricity

 Project Background The Electricity Licence 2016 provides for the annual revenue true-up as well as adjustments to critical targets.
 The review process, under normal circumstances, is programmed over a 60-day period with an annual adjustment date of July 01 each year.

 Initial Timeline Start Date: 2022 May Actual Timeline Start Date: 2022 May

 End Date: 2022 July End Date: 2022 August

 Review to Date The JPS' 2022 Annual Tariff and Extra Ordinary Determination was published on 2022 August 19 and took effect on 2022 August 22.

-Status Completed
+Status Completed)

-Project Title Investigation into JPS' High Billing for 2021 December
+Project Title Investigation into JPS' High Billing f or 2021 December

 Project Number EL-2022-0002

 Sector Electricity

-Project Background JPS alerted the OUR in early 2021 December that steep increases in fuel costs and other related charges was expected and it would impact customers' bills in the coming months.
-The company attributed the increases inter alia, to: Higher commodity prices for oil and natural gas internationally; Devaluation of the Jamaican dollar to the US dollar; and Temporary switch from natural gas to the more expensive automotive diesel oil (ADO) at several plants for a combination of reasons.
+Project Background JPS alerted the OUR in early 2021 Decretated charges was expected and months.
+The company attributed the for oil and natural gas international dollar; and Temporary switch from roil (ADO) at several plants for a company switch for a company switch from the company switc it would impact come increases inter aliandly; Devaluation of the transfer of the more ustomers' bills in the coming t, to: Higher commodity prices the Jamaican dollar to the US

-In light of this, the OUR deemed it necessary to conduct an investigation into the changes.

-Initial Timeline Start Date: 2021 December Actual Timeline Start Date: 2021 December

-End Date: 2022 December - End Date: TBD

-Review to Date The draft report was submitted to the ne Executives for thei r review.

-Status Active

-•

-Project Title Investigation into JPS Transformer Protection Programn ne

-Project Number EL-2022-0001

-Sector Electricity

-Project Background In 2021 July, the OUR received complaints about prolonged, and in many instances daily, power outages in several communities.
+· In light of this, the OUR deemed it necessary to conduct an investigation into the changes.
+Initial Timeline Start Date: 2021 December Actual Timeline Start Date: 2021 December End Date: 2022 December End Date: TBD Review to Date The draft report was submitted to the Executives for their review.
+Status Active Project Title Investigation into JPS Transformer Protection Programn ne Project Number EL-2022-0001 Sector Electricity Project Background In 2021 July, the OUR received complaints about prolonged, and in many instances daily, power outages in several communities.
 In response, the OUR wrote commenced an investigation into the complaints.
 On 2021 October 4, JPS responded to the OUR's queries indicating for the first time that it had implemented a 'Transformer Protection Programme' pilot project (TTPP) as a result of what the company deemed to be a high failure rate of transformers.
 It was also evident that the project had indiscriminately affected JPS's paying customers and illegal consumers in approximately eighty-eight communities across the island.
 In light of this, the OUR issued a 'Cease and Desist Directive' to JPS in relation to its TTPP on 2021 October 15.
 In addition, the OUR took the decision to conduct a deeper investigation into the matter.

-Initial Timeline Start Date: 2021 July Actual Timeline Start Date: 2021 July

-End Date: 2022 December End Date: TBD

-Review to Date A presentation on the findings and recommendations of the investigation into JPS' TPP was made at the Technical Committee meeting held on 2022 September 13.
+Initial Timeline Start Date: 2021 July Actual Timeline Start Date: 2021 July End Date: 2022 December End Date: TBD Review to Date A presentation on the findings and was made at the Technical Committ - Status Active

-Status Active

-1
+, 09

+Contain Floridain EL-1822-0109

+Sector Electricity Electricity

-Project Title Development of the Electricity Vehicle Framework Policy Project Number EL-1822-0109 Sector Electricity Project Background With the increasing appeal of electric vehicles as a means of transportation, it is evident that the existing regulation pertaining to the supply of electricity requires assessment with a view to developing a framework that will allow for the efficient roll-out of this new technology.
-Initial Timeline Start Date: 2018 August Actual Timeline Start Date: 2018 August End Date: 2021 December End Date: 2022 July Review to Date On 2022 July 13, the recommendations for a Regulatory Framework for Electric Vehicles in Jamaica, were submitted to MSET for consideration.
+that the ex isting regulation pertaini to developing a framev ng to the supply of e of transportation, it is evident electricity requires assessment or the efficient roll-out of this

+2018 August 021 December Actual Timeline Start Date: 2018 August End Date: 2022 July

+in Jamaica, On 2022 July 13, the recommendations for a Regulatory Framework for Electric Vehicles in Jamaica, were submitted to MSET for consideration.
 A copy was also shared with the Ministry of Finance and Planning.
 This project is now completed.

 Status Completed